 What are sutures?

 Sutures, or stitches, are used to close cuts and wounds on the skin.
-Absorbable sutures do not need to be removed.
-They are absorbed by your body.
-Sutures that are not absorbable need to be removed after your wound has healed.
+Sutures need to be removed after your wound has healed.

 How should I care for my sutures?

-Keep your sutures covered with a bandage for 24 to 48 hours, unless your caregiver tells you not to.
-Keep your sutures and bandage clean and dry.
-Try not to bump or hit the suture area on anything as this could open the wound up.
+Keep your sutures clean and dry.
+You may need to cover your sutures with a bandage for 24 to 48 hours, or as directed.
+Do not bump or hit the suture area, as this could open the wound.
 Do not trim or shorten the ends of your sutures.
 If they rub on your clothing, put a gauze bandage between the sutures and your clothes.

 How do I clean my wound?